 With my ritual obligation complete, I felt unburdened.
 Logically, I thought that this would not influence my data request.
 And yet it eased tension.
 I did all I could.
 The rest was up to my ancestors.

 Over the following days, I found myself uncharacteristically greeting Isaac and others around the research center, and I felt less paranoid about people trying to block or steal my work.
 I was more convivial.
-I made more of an effort to talk to people interested in my work.
+I made more of an effort to talk to people interested in my research.
 Ten days later, my data request was approved.

 A Nankani diviner would say that my ancestors interceded on my behalf.
 “Of course, this is the way it’s supposed to be,” an elder stated.
 “Our great ancestors look out for us.
 How else would we survive?”